rfl-urbaniak/backtesting/_drafts/backtesting.md

     ## [1] 7.857887e-20

 Ok.
-It doesn’t seem like you’re going to get rich soon, but at least this seems like progress, right?
+It doesn't seem like you're going to get rich soon, but at least this seems like progress, right?
 Right?

 ### Comparison with random strategies

-Come to think of it, you only should think your strategy isn’t too bad if it does significantly better than just buying and selling on random days for the same number of days.
+Come to think of it, you only should think your strategy isn't too bad if it does significantly better than just buying and selling on random days for the same number of days.